radema/LearningJournal/Data Science, AI & Advance Analytics/Graph databases.md

 #### Part 2 -  Resolving Fraud Communities Using Entity Resolution & Community Detection

 More formal definitions for resolving entities that will allow to partition well-defined communities in a scalable manner.
-Definition of [[Entity Resolution]] (ER) rules that will allow to draw relationshipts between users which belong to the same underlying community.
-Then, it is is applied the [[Weakly Connected COmponents]] (WCC) algorithmto resolve the communities and all users in communities which include fraudsters are labelled with a fraud risk attribute.
+Definition of Entity Resolution (ER) rules that will allow to draw relationshipts between users which belong to the same underlying community.
+Then, it is is applied the Weakly Connected Components (WCC) algorithmto resolve the communities and all users in communities which include fraudsters are labelled with a fraud risk attribute.

 1. ER -> define business rules to create a relationship between two nodes (for example two users)
-2. Use [[Weakly Connected Components]] is a scalable community detection algoritmic.
+2. Use Weakly Connected Components is a scalable community detection algoritmic.
 It is deterministic and explainable.
 Detect communities based on set of relationships
 3. Flag communities with at least one fraudster

 #### Part 3 - Recommending Suspicious Accounts With Centrality & Node Similarity

 Expand beyond our business logic to automatically identify other users that are suspiciously similar to the fraud risks already identified.

-- User [[Weighted Degree Centrality]] to recommend potential high risk accounts over the whole graph -> global method
+- User Weighted Degree Centrality to recommend potential high risk accounts over the whole graph -> global method
 - Apply similarity algorithms to score and recommend users similar to specific instances -> local method
 - Node **similarity** parallelizes well and is **explainable**.
 It identifies pairs of similar nodes based on a straightforward Jaccard similarity calculation.
 Alternatives:  FastRP + KNN